Pfizer's third quarter 2014 earnings of $0.57 per share were a

-couple of cents above the Zacks Consensus Estimate and 4% above the
+penny above the Zacks Consensus Estimate but 2% below the year-ago

-were above the Zacks Consensus Estimate of $12.4 billion.
-Revenues
+the Zacks Consensus Estimate of $12.1 billion.
+Revenues were

-were impacted by the loss of exclusivity of certain products
+impacted by the loss of exclusivity of certain products including

-including Detrol LA (in the U.S.), the expiry of the Spiriva
+Detrol LA (in the U.S.), the expiry of the Spiriva collaboration in

-collaboration in some countries and the Enbrel agreement.
-Although
+some countries and the Enbrel agreement.
+Pfizer tightened its

-going forward.
-However, cost-cutting efforts and share buybacks
+pressure going forward, cost-cutting efforts and share buybacks

 should help Pfizer achieve its earnings guidance.
 We remain Neutral